 That decision released something inside of me that had long lay dormant but was now ready to bloom.
 I wanted to create, not just order and plan and arrange.
 I wanted to observe, not just clinically analyze.
 I wanted to celebrate and explore beauty in a tangible way.
 On a whim, I started a 100 day art therapy project, first experimenting with drawing in colored pencils, and pastels and then painting in watercolors and finally in acrylics.
 The deep longings I had felt were finally relieved when I started painting portraits.

 After almost twenty years of not creating any art, my dream deferred was now ready to explode — in a good way!

 Making art has become both my passion, and my full-time career.
-I live full time in Vannes France, painting mostly portraits, in acrylics and oils.
+I live full time in Brittany, France, painting commissioned portraits for clients on a full-time basis.